 This beautifully designed, 9500 sq. ft. all-enclosed field house serves many functions at camp.
 Primarily an indoor basketball court and ping-pong facility, it also acts as a favorite activity center for rainy days and night activities.
 New York and New England campers continue to debate which of their hometown arenas “The Garden” is named after.

 Campers love our 300-yard zip line!
 The first step off the platform makes your heart beat faster…then it’s smooth sailing as you glide above our beautiful camp grounds.
+Many families say it is the longest zip-line they have ever seen!

 We bring the Olympics to camp with this enjoyable, fast-paced sport!
 Team Handball is an easy game for all ages to learn and play.